pravega/pravega/documentation/src/docs/controller-service.md

 ### Update Stream

-Update stream is implemented as a task on serialized sequest handler or concurrent event processor framework.
+Update stream is implemented as a task on serialized sequest handler over concurrent event processor framework.
 Update stream is invoked by an explicit API call into Controller.
 It first posts an _Update Request_ event into request stream.
 Following that it tries to create a temporary update property.
 If it fails to create the temporary update